joPayWie/expense-manag/README.md

 ![New operation](/assets/readme-images/newoperation.png)

-You can also use filters yo track your operations.
+You can also use filters to track your operations.
 Available filters:
 - By type (income or outcome)
 - By tag
 - By date